Latest Sentient (SENT) News Update

 TLDR

-2. Abstract Agent Base Class & Sessions (11 April 2025) – Provides a structured foundation for developers to build and manage custom AI agents more easily.
+2. Abstract Agent & Session Support (11 April 2025) – Introduced a foundational architecture for building and managing scalable, stateful AI agents.

 Deep Dive